Woltex

 Less infra controlNot as customizable as running your own k8s

-Long-running processesWorkers have execution time limits (30s-900s depending on plan)
+Long-running processesWorkers have execution time limits (30s free, up to 15min on paid plans)

 Next Steps